Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specifies the interface on which the REST API listens.
+The interface on which the REST API listens.
 The default is `127.0.0.1`.

 ### `rest-api-port`